-Everyone eats together in the large dining room inside the house, or when the weather allows – which is largely most of the summer – there’s a communal eating space outside in the courtyard, shaded from the heat of the sun by a large sail suspended from the house, which creates a charming place for socializing late into the balmy summer nights.
+Everyone eats together around the long dining table either inside the house, or when the weather allows (largely most of the summer) outside in the beautiful courtyard, shaded from the heat of the sun by a large sail canopy.
+This is a charming place for socialising late into the balmy summer nights.

 At Puyssentut, food is taken very seriously.
 The result is wonderfully colourful and varied cuisine, and meals that have been lovingly prepared by the visiting chefs, who are dedicated to making sure that healing is experienced both inside and out.

-The food is vegetarian and carefully planned to make the most of the local largely organic produce.
+The food is mainly vegan, with some vegetarian,and carefully planned to make the most of the local largely organic produce.
 The chefs gain inspiration from both macrobiotic and ayurvedic traditions, aiming to produce nourishing and environmentally sustainable meals.
 You won’t be bored, and you won’t have cause to miss any of your usual treats.

 The team also aim to minimise their environmental footprint by purchasing as little packaging as possible and recycling as much waste as they can, including making their own compost to enrich the garden.
 In the garden they have planted lots of different plants to attract a variety of insects and bees and in the warm months there is a constant hum of activity.
 They don’t use any chemicals and rely on nature to keep the balance.
 Likewise, while they are very attentive to hygiene, throughout the house they aim to use as few chemicals as possible and to use eco-friendly cleaning products.